- May 14, 2017

 - By Ruairi Spillane

 Outpost Recruitment founder, Ruairi Spillane, has spent five years placing jobseekers with Canada’s top construction and engineering companies in permanent roles.
-Jobseekers often ask themselves ‘should I use a recruiter?’, and in this opinion piece, Ruairi outlines six scenarios where jobseekers should instead apply to companies in those industries directly.
+Jobseekers often ask themselves ‘should I use a recruiter?’
+In this opinion piece, Ruairi outlines six scenarios where jobseekers should instead apply to companies in those industries directly.
+As one of the premier construction recruitment agencies in Vancouver, we think their advice can help you.

 What are my options?